 How to file a Washington DC annual report

 In Washington, D.C., businesses must file what's officially called a Biennial Report (Form BRA-25) rather than an annual report.
-This requirement applies every two years, rather than annually, making D.C. unique among U.S. jurisdictions.
+This requirement applies every two years rather than annually, making D.C. one of a small number of U.S. jurisdictions that use a biennial rather than annual filing schedule.

-The District of Columbia Department of Licensing and Consumer Protection (DLCP) oversees this filing requirement for all registered business entities.
+The DLCP (Department of Licensing and Consumer Protection) oversees this filing requirement for all registered business entities.
 This biennial report serves as a critical compliance mechanism that ensures the District maintains accurate, current information about businesses operating within its jurisdiction.

 Who must file?